Raovem99/SkipCourierService/README.md

 2. Courier Statement Calculation:
    - Aggregate data from `Deliveries`, `Adjustments`, and `Bonuses` to calculate the weekly statement.
-   - Store the result in the `CourierStatements` table.
+   - Store the result in the `Delivery Transaction`.

 3. Data Retrieval for API Endpoints:
-   - Implement methods in the service layer to fetch data based on API requests, such as fetching courier statements for a given period.
+   - Implemented methods in the service layer to fetch data based on API requests, such as fetching courier statements for a given period.

  Error Handling and Validation

-- Implement error handling in the service layer to manage exceptions during database operations.
+- Implemented error handling in the service layer to manage exceptions during database operations.
-- Validate data before persisting to the database.

  Performance Considerations